Zeusomos/bonds/Rainfall/level9/walkthrough.md

 # Exploitation

 Explotation is done because of dereferencing and how data (strings and numbers lie in the class).
 We can overwrite values and insert shellcode with the help of `memcpy` in setAnnotation method.
 Why do we need shellcode?
 Inside this level we do not see any calls of `system` or `execve` and we need to get control of the terminal under user bonus0.
-So we need to insert shellc
+So we need to insert shellcode as a spoiled pillow to some place in the code.
+What shellcode for linux x86 we will use:

+	\x31\xc0\x50\x68\x